roller1187/pega-rosa/workshop.md

 Together, these controllers give OpenShift the flexibility to manage everything from always-on production workloads to on-demand compute jobs — ensuring that every type of application runs efficiently and reliably in the cluster.

-    * Deployment - use one of the deployments and talk about it - ChatGPT - generate a 2 sentence explanation highlighting Deployments in OpenShift
-    * Stateful Set/Daemon set - OpenSearch is a stateful set, highlight when and why they are used
-        * ChatGPT - provide an explanation of statefulsets and deamonsets.
-Explain when they are used and provide examples.
-    * Jobs - the Pega batch process that spins up and creates the database.
-When it finishes it terminates ChatGPT - explain Kubernetes jobs and provide an example use case.
 # Exercise 3 - Deploy Pega backingservices via Helm chart
 1) Add the PEGA Helm repo:
 ```bash